-Since September 2005, violist Caroline Coade has been a member of the viola faculty at the University of Michigan School of Music, Theatre & Dance.
-In 2016, she was named assistant professor of viola at SMTD.
-She has given master classes at the Oberlin Conservatory (OH), Boston University (MA), Longy School of Music (MA), Baylor University (TX), and Colburn School (CA).
-Coade’s students have won coveted spots in the major music schools including The Curtis Institute of Music, The Juilliard School, Rice University, Indiana University, Oberlin Conservatory, Boston University, Eastman School of Music, Cleveland Institute of Music, SMTD, New England Conservatory, and Yale University.
+Coade has given master classes at the Oberlin Conservatory (Ohio), San Francisco Conservatory, Colburn Conservatory, Boston University, and Interlochen.
+Her students have won coveted spots in the major music schools including The Curtis Institute of Music, The Juilliard School, Rice University, Indiana University, Oberlin Conservatory, Boston University, Cleveland Institute of Music, University of Michigan, New England Conservatory, and Yale University.

-In 2016, Coade was named the artistic director for WRCJ 90.9FM’s Classical Brunch chamber music series at the Community House in Birmingham, MI.
-In this role, she is responsible for hiring the musical artists as well as coordinating the event logistics and creating voice overs for WRCJ radio ads.
-In addition to performing with her Detroit Symphony colleagues and presenting new young artists on the Classical Brunch series, Coade has performed chamber music with violinist Frank Almond on his Frankly Music series (WI), at the Great Lakes Chamber Music Festival (Michigan), Laurel Festival of the Arts (Pennslyvania), and the Marlboro Music Festival (VT).
-As violist with the Woodland Trio (flute, viola, harp), she concertized around the U.S, Canada, and at the Printemps Musicale des Alizes of Morocco.
+In 2016, Coade was named the artistic director for WRCJ 90.9FM Classical Brunch chamber music series at the Community House in Birmingham, MI.
+In this role, she curates the programs, does radio voice over work to advertise the series, and performs.
+She regularly plays chamber music with her colleagues at the Detroit Symphony and the University of Michigan, and with her colleagues at summer music festivals.
+Coade has performed at the Great Lakes Chamber Music Festival (Michigan), Laurel Festival of the Arts (Pennslyvania), and the Marlboro Music Festival (Vermont).
+As violist with the Woodland Trio (flute, viola, harp), she concertized around the U.S., Canada, and at the Printemps Musicale des Alizes of Morocco.

 A San Diego native, Coade began taking Suzuki violin lessons at age 6 and switched to the viola at age 14.
-She graduated from the Interlochen Arts Academy (MI) and went on to receive a bachelor of music degree from the Oberlin Conservatory, an artist diploma from The Curtis Institute of Music, and a master of music degree from The Juilliard School.
+She graduated from the Interlochen Arts Academy (Michigan) and went on to receive a BM from the Oberlin Conservatory, an artist diploma from The Curtis Institute of Music, and a MM degree from The Juilliard School.
 Her principal teachers include Karen Tuttle, Joyce Robbins, Jeffrey Irvine, David Takeno, David Holland, and Eugene Becker.